Custom CSS and JS

 Mac and Linux users

-The extension would NOT if Visual Studio Code cannot modify itself.
+The extension would NOT work if Visual Studio Code cannot modify itself.
 The cases include:

 You need to claim ownership on Visual Studio Code's installation directory, by running this command: